IBM/AutoXAI4Omics/MANUAL.md

     * "exemplars": examplar samples in the test sets will be selected and explained

 ### Feauture importance config parameters
+These need to be given in the `plotting` heading.
 * `top_feats_permImp`: Number of top features to be visualised in the permutation importance plot, e.g. `tops_feats_permImp`=10.

 ## Extending the Framework